mahdiabbastabaar/cpu-scheduler-simulation/README.md

-# cpu-schedular-simulation
+# cpu-scheduler-simulation
-simulating a cpu schedular (project of computer simulation course)
+simulating a cpu scheduler (project of computer simulation course)